janbodnar/Python-Skolenie/network/aiohttp.md

   app = web.Application(middlewares=[cors_middleware])
   ```
-- **Input validation:** Always validate and sanitize user input (paths, query params, JSON).
+- **Input validation:** Always validate and sanitize user input (paths,
-  Use libraries like `pydantic` for robust data validation.
+  query params, JSON).
+Use libraries like `pydantic` for robust data
+  validation.
-- **File uploads:** Limit upload size either in your code or via the reverse proxy to
+- **File uploads:** Limit upload size either in your code or via the
-  prevent resource exhaustion.
+  reverse proxy to prevent resource exhaustion.
-- **Authentication / Authorization:** Not built‑in; implement it yourself with middleware
+- **Authentication / Authorization:** Not built‑in; implement it
-  or use an established library like `aiohttp-session` + `aiohttp-security`.
+  yourself with middleware or use an established library like
+  `aiohttp-session` + `aiohttp-security`.

-Never expose an `aiohttp` development server directly to the internet without a secure proxy in front.
+Never expose an `aiohttp` development server directly to the internet
+without a secure proxy in front.

 ## Summary

-`aiohttp` brings the power of `async`/`await` to web servers, making it ideal for:
+`aiohttp` brings the power of `async`/`await` to both HTTP clients and
+servers, making it ideal for:

 - High‑concurrency APIs and websockets
 - Streaming large payloads in both directions
 - Building fast, lightweight web services
 - Asynchronous microservices and backends
+- Writing efficient HTTP clients for scraping or service communication

-It gives you fine‑grained control while remaining Pythonic and well‑documented.
+It gives you fine‑grained control while remaining Pythonic and well‑
+documented.

 ### When to consider alternatives

-- If you prefer a higher‑level framework with automatic OpenAPI docs, try **FastAPI** (built on `Starlette`, itself
+- If you prefer a higher‑level framework with automatic OpenAPI docs,
-  often using `aiohttp` underneath for testing).
+  try **FastAPI** (built on `Starlette`, itself often using `aiohttp`
+  underneath for testing).
-- For traditional synchronous WSGI apps, **Flask** or **Django** are more appropriate.
+- For traditional synchronous WSGI apps, **Flask** or **Django** are
+  more appropriate.
-- For very simple development‑only servers, the standard library’s `http.server` works without any extra dependencies.
+- For very simple development‑only servers, the standard library’s
+  `http.server` works without any extra dependencies.